 Research and Development Incentives

 Almost all companies are active in development, as an innovative approach is essential for being competitive in a long run.
-However, most companies do not examine if the developments they carry out can be treated as R&D activity for tax purposes.
+Nevertheless, the vast majority of companies do not assess which of their in‑house developments qualify merely as standard development and which ones could in fact be classified as tax‑incentivised research and development.

 The main characteristics of all R&D activities are novelty, dissolution of a technological/scientific uncertainty, potential risk of failure, and expert participants in the project.
 Basically, all activities which meet these requirements can be qualified as R&D activities for tax purposes, regardless the industry or discipline concerned.

-• Double (triple) deductibility of R&D costs from the corporate income tax base
+• Double deductibility of direct R&D costs from the corporate income tax base

 • Deductibility of R&D costs from local business tax base and from innovation contribution base